 Examples of plans that teams have developed at past institutes include:

 - using work study funds to support first-year and sophomore students in undergraduate research;

 - collaborating with admissions to develop (and attend) recruiting events in inner cities;

 - developing STEM curriculum to be culturally sensitive; and

 - facilitating a series of mentoring workshops for faculty (and graduate students) about effective mentoring strategies for all, making sure issues faced by URM are directly attended to.

-Three key themes that will weave throughout the institute include preparation, climate and mentorship.
+Three key themes will weave throughout the institute—preparation, climate, and mentorship.
 Each day will include lectures, case studies, and break-out sessions—facilitated by leaders in the field, including higher education professionals and university faculty and administrators—that are designed to promote networking and collaboration.
 The discussions will inform and prompt discussion about current solutions to broadening participation of underrepresented students and to stimulate new creative solutions.
-Institute participants will walk away a notebook of resources and personal connections that will help them increase participation in a wide and diverse population of students.
+Institute participants will gain a notebook of resources and personal connections that will help them increase participation in a wide and diverse population of students.

 Application Fee: $50.00, due with application

 Institute Tuition and Fees:

 A $50.00 application fee is due at the time of application.
 Should you be accepted to attend the Institute, your application fee will be applied to your tuition fees.
 In the event that CUR does not accept your application, the $50.00 application fee will be refunded.
 Should you withdraw your application or elect not to participate in the Institute, the $50.00 application fee will be forfeited.
 Should your institution send a team, an application fee must be paid for each individual on the team.
 In the event that team members are changed, the application fee may be transferred.
 Should a team member drop out, the application fee will be forfeited.